Creating Your First MCP Server

 Before you begin, make sure you have:- Organization administrator access (for creating MCP servers)

-- An MCP-compatible AI platform (such as Claude, ChatGPT, or Gemini)
+- An MCP-compatible AI platform (such as Claude, ChatGPT, or Codex)

 Step 2: Create a New MCP Server

-Click the Create MCP Server button to begin setup.Configure Your Server
+Click the Create Server button to begin setup.Configure Your Server

 You’ll need to provide: Server Name (required)- A descriptive name for this MCP server (1-100 characters)

-- Example: “Engineering Team Documents” or “Production Workflows”
+- Example: “Engineering Team Agents” or “Production Workflows”

 - Additional context about what this server provides (up to 500 characters)